 For my own work, I like to use a lot of images to create dynamic designs that mix styles from the “flat” world and texture world.
 Photoshop is king when it comes to images and image editing.
 I use layer masks more than any other feature in my work to get images and fades to meet perfectly.
 I think this is an organic approach to design that you can’t use vector for.
 Doing so would make things look cheesy and unrealistic.
 Say I have a dark background in gray with a black and white image on top as a hero image of a website.
 Adding a layer mask and then applying a gradient from transparent to black makes for a smooth transition.
 This adds a nice effect that makes the background and image tie together with ease.

 Photoshop has come quite far in response to the need for higher shape control within their application.
-After Sketch was released Adobe began to update their own application to use a lot of the same features by offering more control when drawing shapes.
-Users can apply rounded corners or edit specific points of a shape to create their own inside the Properties panel.
-I tend to use the Info panel alongside the Properties panel a lot in Photoshop to get an idea of size and positioning of any shapes I make.
+After Sketch was released Adobe began to update its own application to use a lot of the same features by offering more control when drawing shapes.
+Users can apply rounded corners or edit specific points of shape to create their own inside the Properties panel.
+I tend to use the Info panel alongside the Properties panel a lot in Photoshop to get an idea of the size and positioning of any shapes I make.
 The shapes are often buttons or masks for images.
-Keeping things at consistent heights and widths allows for less headaches and less code down the road.
+Keeping things at consistent heights and widths allows for fewer headaches and less code down the road.
 Always thinking in terms of coding down the line helps me limit the overuse of different styles throughout a design.
-Doing this makes you think of how you will author the site when it comes time to take it from a static design to an interactive design.
+Doing this makes you think of how you will author the site when it comes time to take it from a static design to interactive design.